HK-Modding-Preservation/Exaltation/CHARM_LIST.md

 Costs zero notches, and adds one lifeblood mask.

-Glorified by beating Brothers Oro and Mato.
+Glorified by defeating Brothers Oro and Mato.

 ## Grubsong -> Glubberfly Hymn